yuu511/python_excel_forecasting/README.md

 Three different ways of running the program.

 No arguments:
 - %  python3 gen.py : Runs the program with the default src/data.csv  as the dataset.
-Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx
-and a subdirectory graphs with forecast diagrams
+Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams

 1 Argument:
 - %  python3 gen.py [DATASET] : Runs the program with [DATASET]  as the dataset.
-Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx
-and a subdirectory graphs with forecast diagrams
+Creates a directory (graphs+excel_directory) with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams
 - example: %python3 gen.py data2.csv

 2 Arguments:

 - %  python3 gen.py [DATASET] [FILEPATH] : Runs the program with [DATASET]  as the dataset.
-Creates a directory [FILEPATH] with an excel file generated_spreadsheet.xlsx and a subdirectory graphs with forecast diagrams
+Creates a directory [FILEPATH] with an excel file generated_spreadsheet.xlsx and a subdirectory 'graphs' with forecast diagrams
 - example: %python3 gen.py /home/foo/bar

 DATA: